castral02/frag_af/variation_3/README.md

 **4. Hyperparameterization and Optimization**

 We used a GridSearchCV to find the optimal XGBoost parameters.
 This allows the model to be systematically trained and evaluated dependent on each hyperparameter combination.
-The evaulation of this combination is through the cross validation.
+The evaluation of this combination is through the cross validation.

 ```python
     # Initialize XGBoost model